Bullying at work

 • Excessive monitoring of work

-• Repeatedly manipulating a person’s job contents and targets
+• Repeatedly manipulating job responsibilities and targets

 • Blaming a person for things beyond their control